Skip to main content

 Major releases

 Indicate breaking changes that may require design or engineering updates.
-Examples:
+Breaking changes to stable components and features are batched into major releases.

 Minor releases